Police of Serbia: Socialist Yugoslavia

 In 1956, the first Law on the Organs of Internal Affairs was adopted in the framework of decentralization and a bulk of internal affairs was placed at the disposal of constituent republics.
 The 1963 Yugoslav Constitution and the 1964 Basic Law on the Service for Internal Affairs continued the process of decentralization, forming the basic bodies of internal affairs at the municipal level.
 The name People's Militia (Narodna milicija) was changed to Militia (Milicija).
-At the federal level there was the Federal Ministry of Internal Affairs.
-At the republican levels there were, respectively, republican secretariats of internal affairs.
+At the federal level there was the Federal Secretariat of Internal Affairs.
+At the constituent republic's levels there were, respectively, republican secretariats of internal affairs.
 In essence, relations between the federal and republican police forces were based on the principles of agreements, assistance and cooperation in work, and not on hierarchical principles with subordination.
-Differences in funding and decentralization led to large differences in the organization of the Militia and the bodies of the Federal Ministry of Internal Affairs.
+Differences in funding and decentralization led to large differences in the organization of the Militia and the bodies of the Federal Secretariat of Internal Affairs.

 The Militia, in charge of fighting crime, traffic security and the protection of borders was stripped of its military status, and European-styled police ranks were adopted for the republican militias during the 1970s and early 1980s.

 Republic of Serbia

-In 1991, the Ministry of Internal Affairs succeeded previous Republican Secretariat of Internal Affairs of the Socialist Republic of Serbia.
-Militia was reorganized in 1992 in then-constituted Republic of Serbia and was subordinated to the newly-established Public Security Directorate (Resor javne bezbednosti - RJB).
-In 1996, the Militia was renamed to Police (Policija).
+In 1991, the Ministry of Internal Affairs succeeded previous Secretariat of Internal Affairs of the Socialist Republic of Serbia.
+Militsiya was reorganized in 1992 in then-constituted Republic of Serbia and was subordinated to the newly-established Public Security Directorate (Resor javne bezbednosti - RJB).
+In 1996, the Militsiya was renamed to Police (Policija).

 During the Kosovo war, police units, especially special police units, committed numerous crimes.
 According to reports, special police forces were responsible for Gornje Obrinje massacre, Krusha massacres, Suva Reka massacre, Izbica massacre, Dubrava Prison massacre, and many other crimes.
 After the war, police general Sreten Lukić was sentenced by the International Criminal Tribunal for the former Yugoslavia to 22 years in prison for deportations, forced relocations, murders, persecutions and other inhumane acts works.
 Also, some direct perpetrators of war crimes were convicted before the Serbian courts.